 For iOS and Android, both services support biometric authentication.
 That means you can replace tedious password entry with a quick and easy fingerprint touch or face scan.

 At the time of this writing, 1Password costs $2.99/month, billed annually, for a single personal account.
 For families (from any household) of up to five persons, 1Password charges $4.99/month, billed annually.
 The Family plan provides all the features in the Personal plan, plus the ability to share passwords and other information, per-user controls, and recovery options for locked-out family members.

-Meanwhile, LastPass does offer a feature-rich free plan.
-It’s free forever, without limitations on the number of passwords you can save or devices you can use.
-When you sign up, you also get a 30-day free trial for LastPass Premium.
+Meanwhile, LastPass does offer a feature-rich free plan, but you’ll have to deal with the single-device restriction.
+It’s free forever, without limitations on the number of passwords you can save.
+You also get a 30-day free trial for LastPass Premium when you sign up.

-Both of these password managers are great options if you want to improve the security and convenience of your digital lives.
+Both of these password managers are great options if you want to improve the security and convenience of your digital life.
 And who doesn’t?

-Regardless if you choose 1Password or LastPass, you’ll get strong security and all the key features you’ll want in a password manager.
-The developers of the two services have been around for more than a decade, and have a good track record in terms of trust and security.
+Whether you choose 1Password or LastPass, you’ll get strong security and all the essential features you’ll want in a password manager.
+The developers of the two services have been around for more than a decade and have a good track record in terms of trust and security.

-LastPass offers a generous free plan that will be good enough for most users.
-In fact, the writer of this post has been using the free version of LastPass for many years.
+LastPass offers a generous free plan that will meet most users’ needs.
+In fact, I’ve been using the free version of LastPass for many years.
 Paying for the premium plan gives you some nice-to-have features, such as the 1GB of encrypted storage space and the one-to-many sharing option.
 But relatively few consumers will need these features, making the free plan an attractive proposition.